Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Testing the Mean-Zero Assumption: a Bias-Variance Tradeoff

 In Section~\ref{sec:cuped-oneside}, we discussed how $\widehat{\tau}_{trg1}$ is asymptotically unbiased for ITT under weak principal ignorability.
-This ignorability condition is not testable because it is based on counterfactuals $Y_i(0)$ and $S_i$ that are not observable at the same time, e.g., we only observe $S_i$ in the treatment group.
-But we can still make progress, because principal ignorability is a sufficient but not necessary condition for $\tghat$ to be unbiased.
-In fact, $\tghat$ is unbiased for ITT as long as the augmentation $\that_0$ equals zero in expectation, and this is testable.
-For example, via a Wald test, using the delta method~\cite{Dengkdd2018,allofstat} to compute the variance of $\that_0$, or using bootstrapped $\widehat{\var}(\that_0)$, as described in Section~\ref{sec:oneside-trigger-steps}.
+This ignorability condition is not testable because it is based on counterfactuals $Y_i(0)$ and $S_i$ which are not observable at the same time.
+However, we can still make practical progress by way of the testable assertion that $\tghat$ is unbiased for ITT as long as the augmentation $\that_0$ equals zero in expectation.
+Examples include using a Wald test, the delta method~\cite{Dengkdd2018} to compute the variance of $\that_0$, or bootstrapped $\widehat{\var}(\that_0)$, as described in Section~\ref{sec:oneside-trigger-steps}.